siddhi-io/siddhi-maven-archetype/siddhi-testsuite/src/main/resources/archetype-resources/README.md

 3. **Blackbox Testing** :
     Run black-box testing by configuring the Siddhi Runner instances to communicate with the actual external systems.

+**Description of Sample Siddhi application provided**

+* Used for temperature monitoring and anomaly detection.
+* Consumes events from a Nats topic, filters events under types ‘monitored’ and ‘internal’.
+* Monitored events are then sent through a pattern and the matched events will be alerted to a Nats topic.
+* The internal events are persisted into a table.